Preuce/OptiTenseurs/README.md

 # Generating instances
 Instances can be generated using ./InitInstances while in the 'build' directory.
 The parameters are the following :
-* 'd directory' defines the path ('instances/' is considered as the root directory, default : test/instance)
+* 'd path' defines the path ('instances/' is considered as the root directory, default : test/instance)
 * 'n number' the amount of instances to generate (default : 1)
 * 's number' the size of the TT to generate (default : 6)
 * 'm number' the minimum weight present in the TT (default : 1)